tamu-nlp/Dialogue-Act-Classification/README.md

 prd.reset_model()
 ````

-### Test script
+### Testing

-The `run_test.py` script demonstrates how to use the Python API.
-You run it by
-simply invoking the following:

-    python run_test.py
+The directory `test_data` contains metadata files for each Testbed message type, and scripts to publish each on the Message Bus.
+Invoking these scripts will test each subscribed channel of the Classifier.

 Performance of the classifier on the MRDA corpus